Fiji Tourism Convention set for December 15

-A new date has been set for the Fiji Tourism Convention, which is now slated for December 15th.
+A new date has been set for the Fiji Tourism Convention, which is now slated for December 15 this year.

 Minister for Tourism and Civil Aviation Viliame Gavoka made the announcement, saying the convention venue will remain Shangri-La, Yanuca Island, Fiji.